UPenn-CIT599/final-project-la-parking-ticket-wizard/README.md

 For more details about each class and its method functionalities, please see the Javadoc in each java file in `../src` folder.

-For more details about our software design (Class functionalities, etc.), please see our [CRC Card document](https://docs.google.com/document/d/1vbhLUTb2iVLndC-xgaiJIaL0skswpUP1O-wqn1qqcRQ/edit?usp=sharing).

 ********
 [//]: # (Image References)